Scenic coastal road near Chania, Crete

 Frequently Asked Questions

 For convenience and price comparison, RentalCars.com aggregates all major companies and local Cretan specialists in one search.
-Local companies (Smile, Crete Car Rental) often offer better prices and more personal service; international brands (Hertz, Europcar) offer consistent quality and processes.
+Local companies (Smile Rent a Car, Crete Car Rental) often offer better prices and more personal service; international brands (Hertz, Europcar) offer consistent quality and processes.
 Always compare on a price aggregator before booking direct.